FCLM/PS2-Scrims-Script/README.md

 You will need to create 2 javascript files, api_key.js and password.js.
 There are templates of both to show you what they should look like.

-To run the script, navigate to the folder where the script is now located.
+To run the script, navigate to the folder where the script is now located using command line.

 ```sh
 $ npm install